 - Request a copy in person.
 Go to a local IRS tax office in your area.
 Click here to locate an office or for the Erie tax office information.

 - Request a copy on line at the IRS website.
 Click on the “Order a Return or Account Transcript” link.
 Make sure to request the “IRS Tax Return Transcript” and not the “IRS Tax Account Transcript.”
-Use the Social Security Number and date of birth of the first person listed on the 2012 IRS income tax return, and the address on file with the IRS (normally this will be the address used on the 2012 IRS income tax return).
-In most cases, for electronic filers, a 2012 IRS Tax Return Transcript may be requested from the IRS within 2–3 weeks after the 2012 IRS income tax return has been accepted by the IRS.
-Generally, for filers of 2012 paper IRS income tax returns, the 2012 IRS Tax Return Transcript may be requested within 8–11 weeks after the 2012 paper IRS income tax return has been received by the IRS.
+Use the Social Security Number and date of birth of the first person listed on the IRS income tax return, and the address on file with the IRS (normally this will be the address used on the IRS income tax return).
+In most cases, for electronic filers, an IRS Tax Return Transcript may be requested from the IRS within 2–3 weeks after the IRS income tax return has been accepted by the IRS.
+Generally, for filers of paper IRS income tax returns, the IRS Tax Return Transcript may be requested within 8–11 weeks after the paper IRS income tax return has been received by the IRS.

 - Request a copy by phone.
 Please call the IRS at 1-800-908-9946.

 - Request a copy via mail.
 Please submit to the IRS the Form 4506T-EZ which can be printed from the IRS website.

 **Step by step instructions on the different ways to request the Tax Transcript.